trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 <figcaption>

-_Katharina Heinroth upon her return with the rhesus monkey "Putzi" on her shoulder, 1955.
+_Katharina Heinroth upon her return with the rhesus monkey “Putzi” on her shoulder, 1955.
 (AZGB.
 All rights reserved.)_

 </figcaption>

 </figure>

-Of the animals that Katharina Heinroth brought back from this trip, for the public, the two male orangutan cubs "Bubi" and "Nakal" were undoubtedly the highlight.
-No one knows how Katharina Heinroth's contacts got hold of these young animals, which were already so accustomed to human interaction.
+Of the animals that Katharina Heinroth brought back from this trip, for the public, the two male orangutan cubs “Bubi” and “Nakal” were undoubtedly the highlight.
+No one knows how Katharina Heinroth’s contacts got hold of these young animals, which were already so accustomed to human interaction.
 In the zoo itself, the keepers maintained close contact with the orangutans, as was customary at the time.
-Photographs of humanising poses, such as this one with a game of Ludo, were among Berlin Zoo's bestselling postcards.
+Photographs of humanising poses, such as this one with a game of Ludo, were among Berlin Zoo’s bestselling postcards.

 <figure>